muppet9010/factorio-muppet-gui/README.md

 While JSON doesn't define `nil` or `null`, Factorio JSON does recognise `null` and convert it to `nil` in Lua.

-###### Examples
+Examples:

-An auto closing GUI for all connected players, shown at the top of the screen:
+1. An auto closing GUI for all connected players, shown at the top of the screen:

-`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a test message to show to all players", "position":"top", "fontSize":"large", "fontStyle":"regular", "fontColor":"lightRed"}, "close":{"timeout":5} }`
+  > `/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a test message to show to all players", "position":"top", "fontSize":"large", "fontStyle":"regular", "fontColor":"lightRed"}, "close":{"timeout":5} }`

-A GUi with a close X button for all connected players not specifically excluded, shown in the left of the screen:
+2. A GUi with a close X button for all connected players not specifically excluded, shown in the left of the screen:

-`/muppet_gui_show_message { "audience": {"players":["player1", "player7"], "logic":"not"}, "message":{"simpleText":"a test message to show to all but a few players", "position":"left", "fontSize":"small", "fontStyle":"bold"}, "close":{"xbutton":true} }`
+  > `/muppet_gui_show_message { "audience": {"players":["player1", "player7"], "logic":"not"}, "message":{"simpleText":"a test message to show to all but a few players", "position":"left", "fontSize":"small", "fontStyle":"bold"}, "close":{"xbutton":true} }`

-A short essay on a transparent background at the center of the screen with a small max width:
+3. A short essay on a transparent background at the center of the screen with a small max width:

-`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a really long message slap bang in the center of the screen right in the way.
+  > `/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a really long message slap bang in the center of the screen right in the way.
 But at least you can see through the background of all this text.", "position":"center", "fontSize":"large", "fontStyle":"bold", "fontColor":"black", "background":"transparent", "maxWidth":300}, "close":{"xbutton":true, "xbuttonColor":"black"} }`

-A bright green background box with massive black text that auto closes above the center of the screen:
+4. A bright green background box with massive black text that auto closes above the center of the screen:

-`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a positive message", "position":"aboveCenter", "fontSize":"massive", "fontStyle":"bold", "fontColor":"black", "background":"brightGreen"}, "close":{"timeout":10} }`
+  > `/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a positive message", "position":"aboveCenter", "fontSize":"massive", "fontStyle":"bold", "fontColor":"black", "background":"brightGreen"}, "close":{"timeout":10} }`

-A countdown from 10 seconds and some text:
+5. A countdown from 10 seconds and some text:

-`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"something bad will happen in: [!TIMER!]", "position":"aboveCenter", "fontSize":"medium", "fontStyle":"bold", "fontColor":"white", "background":"brightRed"}, "close":{"timeout":10}, "timer":{"startingValue":10} }`
+  > `/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"something bad will happen in: [!TIMER!]", "position":"aboveCenter", "fontSize":"medium", "fontStyle":"bold", "fontColor":"white", "background":"brightRed"}, "close":{"timeout":10}, "timer":{"startingValue":10} }`

 -------------------------------------------------